JoshaMunnik/csscomic/README.md

   in the `users` table.

 The folder `/public_html/` must be accessible via the web.
-To use a different name, rename the folder and also update the `/csscomic/config/paths.php` file accordingly.
+To use a different name, rename the folder and update the `/csscomic/config/paths.php` and `/csscomic/rollup.config.mjs` files accordingly.

 ## Technologies